 Your research plan needs to present a new or different focus, it needs to be well-defined and realistic, and it needs to demonstrate your knowledge of the research field.
 It is equally important that your research fits the research profile of the School of Arts, Design and Architecture.
 Before you can proceed with your application to doctoral studies, you need to find a professor in our School who is able to act as your supervising professor.
 This will be easier if your research is linked to the research groups or projects within the School.
-The Head of Research at the Department can help you with finding a suitable professor (do not contact the Head of the Programme regarding admission issues unless you would like him to be your supervising professor).
+The Head of Research at the Department can help you with finding a suitable professor (do not contact the Programme Director regarding admission issues unless you would like him to be your supervising professor).

 Before submitting your application you need to be in contact with a potential supervising professor.
 Your research plan doesn’t have to be ready at this point, but you need to be able to present the significant points of your research idea with a few paragraphs and tell about your academic background shortly.
 Instead of attaching documents it works better to explain your ideas in the email itself and give links to your online cv and portfolio.
 Professors keep getting a vast amount of contacts, so please prepare your message with care.
 Before contacting the professors/Head of Research 1) read all application instructions, 2) get familiar with the research groups and projects of the Department and 3) prepare to explain how your research idea is linked to the research done at the Department.

 You can find more information on the research groups and projects on the websites of the deparments: http://arts.aalto.fi/en/